larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 Engineering Steering Group (IESG)" glossary item in {{Section 4 of !RFC4949}}.

-# Allowing the IETF Chair to Delegate their IAB Membership
+# Delegation of the IAB Membership

 This section analyzes which RFCs contain text about the full IAB membership of the IETF Chair, and makes suggestions for updates that